cakephp/docs/en/core-utility-libraries/sanitize.rst

 CakePHP handles SQL escaping on all parameters to :php:meth:`Model::find()` and :php:meth:`Model::save()`.
-In the rare case you need to construct SQL by hand using user input you should using :ref:`prepared-statementi <prepared statements>` and the datasource layer.
+In the rare case you need to construct SQL by hand using user input you should using :ref:`prepared-statements`.